 Dilated blood vessels and age spots can be embarrassing.
 An effective treatment for vascular conditions and brown spots such as these is intense pulse light (IPL) therapy.
-Our dermatology clinic, headed by Drs.
-Matsuda and Sheu in Honolulu, offers IPL therapy to its patients.
+Our dermatology clinic, headed by Dr. Matsuda, Dr. Sheu, and Dr. Jim On in Honolulu, offers IPL therapy to its patients.

 WHAT IS IPL?